rodrigonikolof/phase-2-project-kanto-kollection/README.md

 Commit 5 - Added confrmation message when pokemon is saved to database

 Commit 6 - Added Collection and RenderCollection components.
-User input validation added to RenderCollection.
+User input validation added to RenderCollection change pokemon name.

+Commit 7 - Added working delete request in RenderCollection and working useRef counter in Collection.
+Added patch request in RenderCollection and Collection but needs work to function.

+Commit 8 - PATCH request works and rename function persists on database.